Quantum Mechanics in symmetry language: Composite systems, interactions, and environment

 \subsection{Inseparability of the Universe}

-From close relation of fundamental interactions and symmetry groups, and from universality of gravitational interaction - for which we do not yet have a quantum description - we conclude that the decomposition of the Universe to subsystems is not orthogonal, i.e. it is not possible to decompose the Universe to two quantum subsystems $S_1$ and $S_2$ with state spaces satisfying properties imposed by axioms (\ref{poststate}) and (\ref{postcomposite}) such that $S_1 \cap S_2 = \oslash$.
-Therefore, it is an ensemble of intertwined vector spaces, i.e. Universe is topologically open and for any system $S \subset U$ there is a system $S'$ such that $S \subset S' \subset U$.
-A direct consequence of this observation is {\it the absence of any isolated system in the Universe}.
-Therefore, division to system/apparatus/environment is always an approximation.
-In another word, classical locality and separability of the world are only approximately valid and the Universe is inherently nonlocal, composite but inseparable.
-This observation answers criticisms raised against decoherence as the origin of classical behaviour of macroscopic systems based on the claim that it only approximately suppress interferences.
-In fact it is classicality and locality of macroscopic world which are approximations and consequence of a coarse-grained presentation of an otherwise quantic Universe.
+From close relation of fundamental interactions and symmetry groups, and from universality of gravitational interaction - for which we do not yet have a quantum description - we conclude that the decomposition of the Universe to subsystems is not orthogonal and it is not possible to decompose the Universe to two quantum subsystems $S_1$ and $S_2$ such that $S_1 \cap S_2 = \oslash$ and $\mathcal{H}_{S_1\cup S_2} = \mathcal{H}_{S_1} \otimes \mathcal{H}_{S_2}$.
+Therefore, quantum correlation is omnipresent, and for this reason the state space of the Universe consists of an ensemble of topologically open and algebraically intertwined vector spaces.
+This means that for any system $S \subset U$ there is a system $S'$ such that $S \subset S' \subset U$.
+But, if $S' = S \cup S_1$, its state space $\mathcal{H}_{S'} \neq \mathcal{H}_S \otimes \mathcal{H}_{S_1}$ and quantum correlation between its subsets are never null.
+Therefore, division to system/apparatus/environment is always an approximation and the Universe is inherently nonlocal, composite but inseparable.
+This observation answers criticisms raised against decoherence as the origin of classical behaviour of macroscopic systems.
+Their claim is that decoherence only approximately suppress interference~\cite{decohcollapse}.
+However, arguments presented here show that classicality and locality of macroscopic world which are indeed approximations and consequence of a coarse-grained presentation of an otherwise quantic Universe.

 Because classicality is just an approximation, the Universe as a whole must be considered as a quantum system, and there should exist a state space representing its global symmetries.
-They must be related to symmetries of its components by a homomorphism similar to (\ref{comphomorph}) below.
+They must be related to symmetries of its components by a homomorphism.
 If the projection is trivial, the Universe will have a single state meaning that it globally looks classical.
 If it is roughly isomorphic, its state is simply the direct multiplication of state spaces of its components.
 If it is neither trivial nor isomorphic, but isomorphic to a small nontrivial symmetry, the Universe may have global structures.
+Observations of Cosmic Microwave Background (CMB)~\cite{cmbplanck0,cmbplanck1} do not show any signature of a nontrivial topology up to their precision and anisotropies seem to have a continuous spectrum up to modes $k \rightarrow 0$.
+This is topologically consistent with an open ball.
+Nonetheless, the Universe may be in a nontrivial rotational ($SO(3) \cong SU(2)$) state~\cite{cmbplanckaniso}.